4 Continuity

 To provide more interesting examples, we state the following without proof.

-It is possible, though slow and ugly to address some of this now, though it is not very profitable.
-It is
+It is possible, though slow and ugly, to address some of this now.
+We won’t do this since it is

-better to define these functions later using power series
+cleaner to define these functions using power series,

 x